smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS trainer guide - Hybrid Identity.md

          While Windows Hello for Business can be implemented exclusively in on-premises environments, its deployment can be simplified by leveraging Azure AD and Azure AD Connect in hybrid scenarios.
 Considering that one of design objectives in our proposed solution was minimizing infrastructure footprint, the recommended approach in this case is to use Hybrid Azure AD joined Key Trust Deployment, which can be implemented in combination with Azure AD pass-through authentication (eliminating the need for federation servers).

          Note that Windows Hello for Business with a key does not support RDP.
-RDP does not support authentication with a key or a self signed certificate.
-RDP with Windows Hello for Business is supported with certificate based deployments.
+RDP does not support authentication with a key or a self-signed certificate.
+RDP with Windows Hello for Business is supported with certificate-based deployments.

          One of the prerequisites for implementing Hybrid Azure AD joined Key Trust Deployment of Windows Hello for Business is registration of Windows 10 client devices in Azure Active Directory.
 In the proposed solution, this is performed by leveraging the functionality of Azure AD Connect, which starting with version 1.1.819.0, includes a wizard that significantly simplifies the registration process.
 The wizard configures the Active Directory service connection points (SCPs) for device registration.